bertrand-caron/BCFirstLaunchTutorial/README.md

 Installation
 ------------

-- Drag the five files from the BCFirstTimeLaunch directory (BCFirstLaunchTutorial.*, PopoverView.xib, BCFadedInButton.*) to your project
+- Drag the five files from the BCFirstTimeLaunch directory (BCFirstLaunchTutorial.\*, PopoverView.xib, BCFadedInButton.\*) to your project.

 Usage
 -----